opentargets/opentargets.github.io/my_collections/_informatics_team/irene-lopez.md

 organisation_logo: embl-ebi.png
 orcid:
 ---
-Irene is a bioinformatician working on the Open Targets Platform and Open Targets Genetics.
+Irene is a bioinformatician in the Open Targets Platform data team.
 She joined the team in 2020.